ThunderCatsJS/thundercats/README.md

 ### Lint

-I am very opinionated when it comes to code style, so please run `npm run lint` before commit changes and verify that there are no errors.
+run `npm run lint` before commit changes and verify that there are no errors.

 I find it good practice to run `npm test` (test will also lint files) before making any changes to verify that tests are already passing before making any new changes.